Career Engagement Opportunities with Student Organizations

 WolvSec

-WolvSec is a cybersecurity club at the University of Michigan.
-We host weekly meetings and events where we discuss current topics, teach foundational skills, and work on various security projects.
-Our membership includes undergrads, graduate students, alumni, university staff, and local industry professionals, all dedicated to creating a fun and collaborative learning environment for cybersecurity
+WolvSec is a cybersecurity/hacking club at the University of Michigan.
+We host weekly public meetings and events where we discuss current topics, teach foundational skills, share knowledge, and work on various security projects.

 Degree Level(s): Undergraduate, Graduate